JumpStartGeorgia/Makler.ge-Scraper/README.md

 to manually test the scraper.
 Differences include:
 - ENVIRONMENT cannot be set to production
 - Only 20 ads will be scraped
-- Emails will be sent to mailcatcher
+- Emails will be sent to [mailcatcher](http://mailcatcher.me/)
 - Database dump and status.json will not be pushed to github

-Check [the code](https://github.com/JumpStartGeorgia/Makler.ge-Scraper/blob/email/app/scraper.rb) for further differences.
-To setup mailcatcher, [see here](http://mailcatcher.me/).

 ## How it Works

 When you run the scraper, the following happens:

-1. Choose Ads to Scrape: The scraper checks the status.json for the `last_id_processed`.
-Requests are sent to makler.ge's lists of ads to gather ids to be scraped.
-These ids are saved in status.json's `ids_to_process`; this process continues until the last_id_processed ids are found.
+1. __Choose Ads to Scrape__: The scraper checks the database for the last scraped date.
+It grabs the IDs for all postings posted on and after that date, but only saves posts not already in the database to `ids_to_process` in `status.json`.
-2. Scrape Ads: Requests are sent to makler.ge to the ads listed in `ids_to_process` and are saved as `data.json` files in the `data` folder
+2. __Scrape Ads__: Requests are sent to makler.ge to the ads listed in `ids_to_process` and are saved as `data.json` files in the `data` folder.
-3. Save Ads to Database: The ad info in the new `data.json` files are saved to the database.
+3. __Save Ads to Database__: The ad info in the new `data.json` files are saved to the database.
-4. Update Github with New Data: The database is dumped to `real-estate.sql.gz` and pushed to github, along with the new `status.json` file.
+4. __Update Github with New Data__: The database is dumped to `real-estate.sql.gz` and pushed to github, along with the new `status.json` file.
-5. Send Email Report on Scraper Run: A report about the scrape run, including basic statistics and logged errors, is sent to the recipient specified in the `.env` file.
+5. __Send Email Report on Scraper Run__: A report about the scrape run, including basic statistics and logged errors, is sent to the recipient specified in the `.env` file.

 ## The Data